lokeshcl/aetna-rag/README.md

 Run the main application script:
 Bash: python app.py
 -- The script will first download the PDF (if not already present), process it, build the vector store (this might take a few minutes the first time), and then start the conversational interface.
 Type your questions and press Enter.
 Type exit to quit.

+# Logging and Error Handling
+•	Error handling is well-implemented with try-except blocks and conditional checks to gracefully manage common failure points (network issues, missing API keys, failed processing steps).
+•	Logging is present and informative through the use of print() statements, providing visibility into the application flow and status.
+To improve logging we can structured Logging by replacing print() statements with Python's built-in logging module.
+This will allow different log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) and Configurable log outputs (console, file, etc.).